-Custom Built Car Registration in MassachusettsCompare Car Insurance Rates in 3 Easy Steps
+Custom Built Car Registration in MassachusettsCompare Car Insurance Rates in 3 Steps

 The process works like this:

-- Once your vehicle is ready for inspection, you should call the RMV telephone center to schedule an appointment.
+- When your vehicle is ready for inspection, you should call the RMV telephone center to schedule an appointment.

 - Make sure all of your receipts are available for the inspector.